Provins: Medieval era

-As proof of its growing importance, by the 9th century, Provins was minting its own coin, the “denier provinois,” and Charlemagne had sent his missi dominici to the town.
+As proof of its growing importance, by the 9th century, Provins was minting its own coin, the denier provinois, and Charlemagne had sent his missi dominici to the town.
 Under the protection of the Counts of Champagne, Provins hosted one of the largest Champagne fairs, an agricultural and trade fair crucial to the medieval economy.
-In the upper portion of the town, the fair would be held twice a year, in May and November, whereas in the lower town, there was a yearly market in September.
-During that time, Provins also became a banking center, with the "denier" being widely accepted throughout Europe.
+In the upper town the fair would be held twice a year, in May and November, whereas in the lower town there was a yearly market in September.
+During that time, Provins also became a banking center, with the denier widely accepted throughout Europe.
 The fairs continued from 1120 until 1320.

+The Empress Galla Placidia is said to have presented Ancona, Italy with the relics of Judas Cyriacus.
+However, the saint's head was at Provins, where Henry I of Champagne, who had brought there from Jerusalem, built Saint-Quiriace Collegiate Church to display it.
+Construction work on the church in the 12th century was never completed due to financial difficulties during the reign of Philippe le Bel.
+A dome was added in the 17th century, and the old families of Provins who lived in the upper town were called "Children of the Dome."
+Since the addition of the dome, however, no further restoration efforts have been made towards the church.

+The Church of Saint-Ayoul [fr] was built to house relics discovered in 996 that were attributed to the saint.
+Initially, a crypt was built in the Saint-Médard chapel to secure the relics.
+By the mid-11th century, the chapel was unable to accommodate the crowds of pilgrims who came to pray there, and so Count Thibaut I of Champagne replaced it with a parish church and a priory of Benedictine monks.
+Due to long-term conflict between the parish and the priory, in 1527 the building was divided in two with a wall; the nave and aisles were given to the parish, while the priory retained the apse.

-King Philip IV visited Provins several times in the late 13th century, devastating the town with harsh taxes that ended its period of prosperity and caused residents to flee.
+King Philip IV visited Provins several times in the late 13th century, devastating it with harsh taxes that ended its period of prosperity and caused residents to flee.
 The town was besieged numerous times and changed hands frequently in the 14th through 16th centuries.
-This political and economic instability reduced the importance of the city.
+This political and economic instability reduced the importance of Provins.

-In one of the most famous events in Provins’ history, the recently crowned King Charles VII attended mass at the Saint-Quiriace collegiate church church, along with his royal court and saint Joan of Arc on August 3, 1429.
-This church keeps the Islamic silk chasuble that St Edmund had with him at his death.
+In one of the most famous events in Provins’ history, the recently crowned King Charles VII attended Mass at Saint-Quiriace along with his royal court and Saint Joan of Arc on August 3, 1429.

 Modern era

-Being largely unaffected by the Industrial Revolution, Provins remained a small market town throughout the 19th century.
-The Germans occupied the town in 1870 during the Franco-Prussian War, and were only barely fought off in 1914 during the First World War.
+Being largely unaffected by the Industrial Revolution, Provins remained a small market town through the 19th century.
+The Germans occupied the town in 1870 during the Franco-Prussian War and were only barely fought off in 1914 during the First World War.